Last Updated on August 15, 2019

 Then IT may be for you.

-The future is likely going to be dictated by an increased level of technological advancement (not Skynet, hopefully) which makes a career in Information Technology the most appealing it ever has been.
+The future is likely going to be dictated by an increased level of technological advancement (not Skynet, hopefully) which makes a career in Information Technology the most appealing it ever has been, not to mention the high salary opportunities and great benefits big IT companies offer.
 As the old saying goes: it is never too late to start.